 Saint Mary’s College sponsors travel and experience learning opportunities during semester breaks.
 These programs currently include Belize Marine Biology and Education Studies in Ireland.

-Saint Mary’s College sponsors travel and experience learning opportunities during the summer in China, Ecuador, Greece, Hungary, Ireland, Japan, Rome, South Korea, along with traveling in Europe, internships in Seville and Argentina, or practicums in London and Uganda.
+Saint Mary’s College sponsors travel and experience learning opportunities during the summer in China, Ecuador, Greece, Hungary, Ireland, Japan, Rome, South Korea, along with traveling in Europe, internships in Buenos Aires, Dublin, and Seville, or practicums in London and Uganda.
 Most programs ordinarily extend from mid-May to mid-June.
 Students may earn a maximum of eight credit hours.
 Summer school academic programs in foreign language are available in Argentina, France, Japan, Puerto Rico, South Korea and Spain.
 Depending on the length of the program, students may earn 3–11 foreign language credits.

 In addition to the programs already described, the College also recognizes established programs abroad administered by other American colleges and universities.
 International study may be pursued during the sophomore or junior year for one or two semesters, or any summer terms.
-Plans for study abroad at other colleges must be approved in advance by the Global Education Office of the Center for Women’s Intercultural Leadership (CWIL) and the Office of Academic Affairs.
+Plans for study abroad at other colleges must be approved in advance by the Global Education Office of the Center for Women’s Intercultural Leadership (CWIL) and Student Academic Services.
 Students need to complete the online registration for non-affiliated programs at the CWIL-study abroad website.

 For more information, please visit the study abroad website: https://www.saintmarys.edu/study-abroad